marekw1986/POLON7880/README.md

 ## Overview

 This is repository stores modified version of TinyBasic interpreter for 8080 based microcomputers.
-It has been modifed to run on my homemade system, based upon polish clone of mentioned CPU - CEMI MCY7880.
+It has been customized to my homemade system, based on Polish clone of mentioned CPU - CEMI MCY7880.
 Original code has been supplemented with I/O routines supporting built-in peripherals.